garyg1/json-formatter/README.md

 ## How it works
 We use a simple heuristic that is good enough in most cases.
-1. Compute tree containing lengths of each node (and its children) if they were printed on a single line.
+1. Compute tree containing length of each node (and its children) if they were printed on a single line.
 2. Walking the tree, expand the top-most elements (closest to the root) first until every subtree fits on a single line.